ghimireadarsh/Feature-Engineering/Raw Data to Features/Video_quizes.md

 * Total number of discountable items sold
 * __Number of discountable items sold the previous month__
 * __Number of customers who viewed ads about item__

+5. Are these features knowable at prediction time?
+_Objective: Predict whether a credit card transaction is fraudulent_
+* __Whether cardholder has purchased these items at this store before__ _Yes - but you have to define the time window very carefully because point-of-sale data may have a delay in getting to your data analytics warehouse._
+* __Whether item is new at store (and can not have been purchased before)__
+* __Category of item being purchased__
+* __Online or in-person purchase__